 Dr. Ailani also emphasized that there may be some unanswered safety questions among those with other underlying vascular conditions, given CGRP’s role as a vasodilator.

-“For [people] with a history of recent vascular disease or poorly controlled cardiovascular disease, there are questions that remain.”
+“For [people] with a history of recent vascular disease or poorly controlled cardiovascular disease, there are questions that remain,” she said.

-In addition to injection site reactions and flu-like symptoms, people may experience temporary drooping in the eyelid after Botox injections.
+In addition to injection site reactions and flu-like symptoms, people may experience temporary drooping in the eyelids after Botox injections.
 However, this should resolve on its own.

-The acute injectable treatments are also associated with some side effects, which may include:
+The injectable treatments for acute migraine also have side effects, which may include: